haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/live/stage-prod-test.md

 Make sure you entered the correct Fastly Service ID and API token in your Staging and Production environments.
 If you enter Staging credentials in your Production environment, you may not be able to upload your VCL snippets, caching will not work correctly, and your caching will be pointed to the wrong server and stores.
 Your Fastly credentials are created and mapped per service environment.
 </div>

 The module must be enabled to cache your site.
 If you have additional extensions enabled that affect headers, one of them could cause issues with Fastly.
-If you have further issues, see [Set up Fastly]({{ page.baseurl }}/cloud/access-acct/fastly.html) and [Fastly troubleshooting]({{ page.baseurl }}/cloud/trouble/trouble_fastly.html).
+If you have further issues, see [快速设置]({{ page.baseurl }}/cloud/access-acct/fastly.html) and [快速故障排查]({{ page.baseurl }}/cloud/trouble/trouble_fastly.html).

 ## Complete UAT testing {#uat-testing}
 Complete User Acceptance Testing (UAT) on Staging and Production.
 The following tests are a quick list of possible tasks and areas to test as a Merchant and Customer.
 Your list may be longer and include additional tests for custom modules, extensions, and 3rd party integrations.
 When testing, use desktops, laptops, and mobile devices.